simeonpashley/simeonpashley.github.io/_posts/2010-06-09-why-you-should-minimum-viable-product.md

 ## Rapid Iteration

-The **Minimum Viable Product** is dependant on rapid feedback loops and is quicker these are the more successful the iterations will be.
+The **Minimum Viable Product** is dependent on rapid feedback loops and is quicker these are the more successful the iterations will be.

-This approach is wide spread on web-sites and browser games where the game is effectively re-downloaded every time the game is launched, it’s been used to great effect on games for iPhone to produce some great experiences.
+This approach is wide spread on web-sites and browser games where the game is effectively re-downloaded every time the game is launched, it's been used to great effect on games for iPhone to produce some great experiences.